What is chronic myofascial pain (CMP)?

 Is chronic myofascial pain (CMP) the same thing as fibromyalgia syndrome?

-CMP may resemble fibromyalgia syndrome (FMS) and has sometimes been referred to as “regional fibromyalgia.”
-Both disorders are defined as having “tender points in muscles.”
+No, but CMP may resemble fibromyalgia syndrome (FMS) Since both disorders are defined as having “tender points in muscles.”
 However, CMP is believed to be a disorder of the muscle itself while FMS is believed to be a disorder in the way the brain processes pain signals.
-FMS is usually associated with more widespread pain and other symptoms that do not affect muscles including sleep disruption, irritable bowel syndrome, fatigue throughout the body, and headache.
+FMS is usually associated with more widespread pain and other symptoms that do not affect muscles including sleep disruption, irritable bowel syndrome, fatigue throughout the body and headache.

 How common is chronic myofascial pain (CMP)?